 How Radar Satellites are Transforming Flood Surge Event Response for UK Insurers

 As an insurer, responding to natural catastrophes is a top priority, but predicting which customers will be affected and how badly can be tricky.
-According to The Flood Hub, 1 in 6 properties in England are at risk of flooding from rivers, sea and surface water, with many others susceptible to various sources of flooding.

 In this article, we’ll explore how ICEYE’s SAR satellites, the largest privately owned constellation in the world, are helping insurers plan their response to floods.
 By using this technology, insurers can direct their limited resources to the customers most in need and ensure they can scale up their operations to handle the volume of claims.